TIFF to PNG Converter — Free Online

 About TIFF to PNG Conversion

 Converting TIFF to PNG sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 TIFF files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects PNG.
 The most common triggers for this conversion are uploading to a platform that rejects TIFF, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+TIFF and PNG are both lossless, so this conversion is about portability rather than throwing pixels away — you keep every detail but trade an archival, print-oriented format for one every browser renders natively.
+The result is an image that stays pixel-perfect while gaining transparency support and effortless web compatibility.
+FileChange decodes the TIFF and re-encodes it as PNG entirely in your browser's Canvas, preserving the exact pixel values rather than re-compressing them lossily.

 Why People Convert TIFF to PNG

 There is no single reason to convert TIFF to PNG; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept TIFF.
 File size is the second: PNG either compresses better (saving bandwidth) or worse (preserving fidelity) than TIFF, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain TIFF variants, while PNG loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+You convert TIFF to PNG when you need a lossless image that the web and ordinary apps will actually open — think a scanned logo, a diagram, or line-art that must stay crisp with no compression artifacts.
+PNG keeps the lossless quality of TIFF but adds an 8-bit alpha channel and universal support, making it the natural home for non-photographic graphics that need to travel.

 How to Convert TIFF to PNG Online